 A good approach is to ensure you include a dynamic warm up, and work on mobility after training.

 Another option is to set aside some time to work on mobility and flexibility – using a foam roller can be beneficial.

 Including regular low and moderate intensity endurance runs helps to improve muscular endurance, running efficiency and aerobic fitness.

 Longer runs can be particularly useful, especially if you pay attention to when your cadence begins to decrease.

 It’s during these longer runs where cadence decreases as fatigue sets in – often, you need to take yourself to that point for an adaptation to take place.

 So what do you do when cadence begins to decrease?
 If you feel like your cadence is dropping off during longer runs (a good indication is heavy foot strike), then try to focus on pulling your foot quickly from the ground.
-By being aware that your foot strike is heavy, and focusing on quickly pulling your heel towards your glutes, you can decrease ground contact times and develop cadence.
+By being aware that your foot strike is heavy, and focusing on quickly pulling your heel towards your glutes, you can decrease ground contact times and help to develop cadence.
 And by continuing to focus on maintaining cadence as fatigue sets in, you will improve muscular endurance and develop the specific endurance required to maintain cadence.

 Overtime, these improvements will make it easier to maintain a higher cadence when running across a range of different speeds.

-- Running performance is determined by our ability to run at a fast cadence and good stride length.
+- Running performance is determined by your ability to run at a fast cadence and good stride length.

 - Runners have an individual optimal cadence, which varies depending on the speed they are running.

-- Rather than looking to specifically improve cadence, focus on improving running fitness (specifically using faster intervals, hill repetitions, running drills, and threshold runs) and your run cadence will improve naturally as a consequence of improved running fitness.
+- Rather than looking specifically to improve cadence, focus on improving running fitness (specifically using faster intervals, hill repeats, drills, and threshold runs).

 - Adams D, Pozzi F, Willy RW, Carrol A, Zeni J. (2018) ALTERING CADENCE OR VERTICAL OSCILLATION DURING RUNNING: EFFECTS ON RUNNING RELATED INJURY FACTORS.
 Int J Sports Phys Ther.
 2018 Aug;13(4):633-642.